Several months ago, a woman named Wendy emailed me and asked if I would be open to holding a

 I found a few treasures, and we were blown away by the lovely service we received and the several dog-friendly businesses that welcomed Nina in their doors.

-Later, we enjoyed a really tasty dinner at Mozza in Newport Beach.
+Later, we enjoyed a really tasty dinner at

 The next day was the workshop.
 And, wow.
 All of the lovely ladies who attended were simply wonderful-- kind, funny, gracious, generous, and immensely talented.
 I feel lucky to have met them.